Bulk Fermentation

 Stretch and fold schedule

 After the last set of folds, leave the dough undisturbed for the remainder of bulk.
-This rest period is when the dough does most of its rising — the folds build structure, the rest builds volume.
+This rest period is when the dough does most of its rising.
+The folds build structure, the rest builds volume.

 What stretch and folds accomplish